 National Comprehensive Cancer Network (NCCN)

 Premera recognizes the challenges physicians may encounter when treating patients who have chronic, non-cancer pain and are taking controlled substances for pain management.
-Below are links to various resources and tools for providers to use in managing these patients’ care.
+These links are to various resources and tools for providers to use in managing these patients’ care.

 Washington State Department of Health: Prescription Monitoring Program

 Provider/Patient Pain Management Agreement: Web MD Pain Management Agreement